High-Performance Generation of Constrained Inputs: Background

 \section{Background}

-Before getting into the proverbial meat and potatoes, there are a number of topics which require at least a brief review in order to put the paper in context.
-This section begins by pinpointing the role of Evolutionary Language-Based Testing in search-based testing, and highlight why it is specifically desirable but understudied.
-Then, we take a brief detour into evolutionary algorithms and their applications, highlighting especially problems involving structural inputs.
-Finally, we provide a basic overview of the Rust programming language and the key language features which are leveraged over the course of the paper.
+Before getting into the proverbial meat and potatoes, several topics require at least a brief review to put the paper in context.
+This section begins by pinpointing the role of Evolutionary Language-Based Testing (ELBT) in search-based testing and highlights why it is specifically desirable but understudied.
+Then, we take a brief detour into evolutionary algorithms and their applications, especially highlighting problems involving structural inputs.
+Finally, we provide a basic overview of the Rust programming language and the key language features that are leveraged over the course of the paper.